Sam Fender Takes Out the 2025 Mercury Prize

 The win comes ahead of Fender’s 2025 Australian tour, which kicks off in November.

-The singer-songwriter’s People Watching tour begins with a concert at Melbourne’s Sidney Myer Music Bowl on Friday 14 November and continues with gigs at Brisbane’s Riverstage on Wednesday 19 November, Sydney’s The Showring Entertainment Quarter on Friday 21 November and Adelaide’s AEC Arena on Tuesday 25 November, wrapping up at Perth’s Kings Park & Botanic Garden on Friday 28 November.
+The singer-songwriter’s People Watching tour begins with two concerts at Melbourne’s Sidney Myer Music Bowl on Friday 14 and Saturday 15 November and continues with gigs at Brisbane’s Riverstage on Wednesday 19 November, Sydney’s The Showring Entertainment Quarter on Friday 21 November and Adelaide’s AEC Arena on Tuesday 25 November, wrapping up at Perth’s Kings Park & Botanic Garden on Friday 28 November.

 Support comes from indie singer-songwriter Holly Humberstone, making her Australian return after a run of sold-out shows in 2024.